 You’ll still need to be careful of petty crime and tourist-targeting within the busier areas at night.
-But for the most part, Puerto Vallarta is very safe.
+But for the most part, Puerto Vallarta is safe.

 Best Time to Go to Puerto Vallarta?

-The best time to visit Puerto Vallarta is between the months of April and June when the weather is pleasant and the room rates are affordable.
+The best time to visit Puerto Vallarta is between the months of April and June when the weather is pleasant and room rates are affordable.

 During these months, rain is scarce and there are fewer tourists compared to the winter high season.